CynthiaNapoleon/FlightOperation_Analytics/README.md

 per-diems rather than active flight production.
 The analysis identifies San Francisco (SFO) and Seattle (SEA) as the primary risk centers, accounting for 95 and 91 long-layover instances respectively.
-These two bases alone represent nearly 37% of our high-cost idle time.
-By re-optimizing crew pairings specifically out of the West Coast hubs to reduce these 24h+ gaps, we can significantly lower non-operational labor costs without impacting flight frequency.
+These two bases alone represent nearly 37% of our high-cost idle time.\
+**Recommendation**: By re-optimizing crew pairings specifically out of the West Coast hubs to reduce these 24h+ gaps, we can significantly lower non-operational labor costs without impacting flight frequency.
 ![Alt Text for Image](images/A2-B.png)